Close Menu

 SOCIAL SECURITY DISABILITY & SSI BENEFITS

-Social Security Disability benefits are available to you if you cannot work due to your disability.
-Additionally, in order to qualify for SSD benefits you must have enough work credit.
+Social Security Disability benefits are available to you if you cannot work due to a PE.
+In order to qualify for SSDI benefits you must have enough work credits.
 For example, if you are over the age of 30, then you must have worked at least 20 quarters within the ten year period just prior to the start of your disability.
 The Social Security Administration often calls this rule the “20/40 rule.”
-Find out more about the definition of work and substantial gainful activity.
-SSD benefits come with Medicare benefits.
+Review the definition of work and substantial gainful activity.
+SSDI benefits come with Medicare benefits.

-Please note that if you do not have enough work credits to qualify for SSD benefits, then you can apply for SSI benefits.
-However, Supplemental Security Income (“SSI”) benefits are different than Social Security Disability (“SSD”) benefits.
-SSI benefits are a “supplement” to SSD benefits, paid to you if your monthly SSD benefit is a low amount of money.
+Please note that if you do not have enough work credits to qualify for SSDI benefits, then you can apply for SSI benefits.
+However, Supplemental Security Income (“SSI”) benefits are different than Social Security Disability Insurance (“SSDI”) benefits.
+You can qualify for SSI benefits if your monthly SSDI benefit is a low amount of money.

 It is also a benefit you can receive if you have never had a job or if you have only worked for a short period of time.
-In order to qualify for SSI you must meet income and asset requirements.
-Typically, for example, you cannot have more than $2000 in the bank or you are not able to be paid benefits.
+In order to qualify for SSI you must meet income and asset rules.
+For example, you cannot have more than $2000 in the bank in order to qualify for SSI.
 The financial asset rules that govern SSI are complex.
-Therefore, you may need the legal help of an SSI benefits attorney to see if you are eligible.
-SSI benefits also come with Medicaid.
-Medicaid is health insurance.
-Find out more about Medicaid benefits.
+Therefore, you may need the help of an SSI benefits attorney to see if you qualify.
+SSI benefits also come with Medicaid benefits.
+Medicaid is a form of health insurance.

-FILING A CONCURRENT CLAIM FOR BOTH SSD AND SSI BENEFITS
+FILING A CONCURRENT CLAIM FOR BOTH SSDI AND SSI BENEFITS

-If you have worked 40 hours a week and earned a low wage, you could qualify for a combination of both SSI and SSD benefits.
-The SSA calls this a “concurrent claim.”
-SSI benefits are a supplement to SSD benefits.
+If you have worked 40 hours a week and earned a low wage, then you could qualify for a combination of both SSI and SSDI benefits.
+The SSA calls this “concurrent benefits.”
+SSI benefits add onto SSDI benefits, but only if the SSDI amount is below $943 in 2024.

 Together, the two benefits can bring you to a higher monthly benefit amount than one benefit alone.
-However, in order to win SSI, you must have a severe disability and be unable to work for 12 months or longer.
-Additionally, you must meet SSA’s income and asset requirements.
+However, in order to win SSI benefits, you must have a severe disability that prevents work work for 12 months or longer.
+Additionally, you must meet the income and asset requirements.

 PULMONARY EMBOLISM & MEETING LISTING 7.08

-In order to meet SSA’s listing for pulmonary embolism, the SSA focuses on the complications that occur after your pulmonary embolism.
+In order to meet SSA’s listing for pulmonary embolism, the SSA focuses on the problems that occur after your PE.
 As an example, this blog will focus on thrombosis.
 Once you have a pulmonary embolism, you may also have blood clots in your legs or arms.

 You can also have multiple lobes of your lungs filled with blood clots.
-If this occurs, you will need to undergo a series of surgeries in order to remove the blots.
+If this occurs, then you will need a series of surgeries to remove the clots.
 You may also have a pulmonary embolism and months later experience more issues with thrombosis.

-SSD & SSI benefits are for those who cannot work for over 12 months.
+SSDI & SSI benefits are for those who cannot work for over 12 months.
 They are also for those who will never work again.
 If you have a pulmonary embolism, then you may be able to return to work after a period of recovery.
-If that is the case, you will not be eligible for benefits.
-However, if you have further complications that prevent you from working, you will found disabled.
-Especially if you require multiple hospitalizations.
+If you return to work 8 months after your PE, then you will not qualify for benefits.
+However, if you have further problems that prevent you from working for one year, then you qualify for benefits.
+Especially if you require multiple hospital stays.

-SSA’s listing for pulmonary embolism contemplates ongoing issues with thrombosis.
-For example, the listing requires complications that require hospitalization.
+SSA’s listing for pulmonary embolism focuses on ongoing issues with thrombosis.
+For example, the listing requires you to be in the hospital for thrombosis.
 You need to be in the hospital three times within a twelve month period.
-There must be 30 days in between each hospitalization.
-And each hospitalization must last at least 48 hours.
+Also, there must be 30 days in between each hospital stay.
+And each hospital visit must last at least 48 hours.
 Below, you will find SSA listing 7.08.

-Including hemophilia and thrombocytopenia, with complications requiring at least three hospitalizations within a 12 month period and occurring at least 30 days apart prior to adjudication.
-Each hospitalization must last at least 48 hours, which can include hours in the hospital emergency department or comprehensive hemophilia treatment center immediately before the hospitalization.
+Including hemophilia and thrombocytopenia, with complications that require at least three hospital stays within a 12 month period that occur at least 30 days apart prior to a determination.
+Each hospital stay must last at least 48 hours, which can include hours in the hospital emergency department or comprehensive hemophilia treatment center immediately before the hospitalization.

 D. What are disorders of thrombosis and hemostasis, and how does SSA evaluate them under 7.08?

-1. Disorders of thrombosis and hemostasis include both clotting and bleeding conditions, and may be congenital or acquired.
+1. Disorders of thrombosis and hemostasis include both clotting and bleeding conditions, and may be congenital.
 These disorders are characterized by abnormalities in blood clotting that result in hypercoagulation (excessive blood clotting) or hypocoagulation (inadequate blood clotting).
-The diagnosis of a thrombosis or hemostasis disorder is based on evaluation of plasma clotting-factor proteins (factors) and platelets.
+The diagnosis of a thrombosis or hemostasis disorder is based on evaluation of plasma clotting factor proteins and platelets.
 Protein C or protein S deficiency and Factor V Leiden are examples of hypercoagulation disorders.
-Hemophilia, von Willebrand disease, and thrombocytopenia are examples of hypocoagulation disorders.
-Acquired excessive blood clotting may result from blood protein defects and acquired inadequate blood clotting (for example, acquired hemophilia A) may be associated with inhibitor autoantibodies.
+Hemophilia, von Willebrand disease, and thrombocytopenia are examples of the same thing.
+Acquired excessive blood clotting may result from blood protein defects and acquired inadequate blood clotting.

 3. The SSA believes it is a complication of thrombosis and hemostasis if you require treatment with clotting factor proteins (for example, factor VIII or factor IX) or anticoagulant medication to control bleeding or coagulation in connection with your surgery.
-Also, the SSA will count the hours you receive emergency treatment in a comprehensive hemophilia treatment center immediately before the hospitalization if this treatment is comparable to the treatment provided in a hospital emergency department.
+Also, the SSA will count the hours you receive emergency treatment in a comprehensive hemophilia treatment center immediately before a hospital stay if this treatment is comparable to the treatment provided in a hospital emergency department.

 EXAMPLES OF COMPLICATIONS REQUIRING HOSPITALIZATION

-If you have thrombosis in your legs, a doctor will probably need to remove the blood clots surgically.
-This operation is known as a thrombectomy.
-A thrombectomy requires the surgeon to cut open your leg and remove the blood clots from inside your artery or vein.
+If you have thrombosis in your legs, then a doctor will probably need to operate and remove the blood clots.
+This operation is a thrombectomy.
+It requires the surgeon to cut open your leg and remove the blood clots from inside your artery or vein.
 Most patients spend three to four days in the hospital before going home to recover.
 Recovery can last up to 12 weeks.

-If a blood clot in your leg has stopped blood flow to the foot long enough, you may have further problems, such as nerve damage.
+If a blood clot in your leg stops the blood flow to the foot long enough, then you may have further problems, such as nerve damage.
 If you have nerve damage, then you may not be able to feel your foot.
 Also, you may experience leg ulcers or gangrene in your foot.
 If you have gangrene, then you might need amputation of your toes or a part of your foot.
-If these issues occur, then it is important for your attorney to obtain the medical records.
-That way, your attorney can document each of your hospital stays and determine if you meet listing 7.08.
+If these issues occur, then your attorney will obtain the medical records.
+That way, your attorney can document each of your hospital stays and argue that your PE meets listing 7.08.

 Each year in the United States, about 3 in every 1,000 adults develop a DVT or pulmonary embolism.
 Likewise, almost 300,000 people die each year as a result of DVT/PE.
 It is the third most common vascular disease, after heart attacks and strokes.

-IF YOU DON’T MEET LISTING 7.08, YOU CAN STILL WIN SSD BENEFITS
+IF YOU DON’T MEET LISTING 7.08, THEN YOU CAN STILL WIN SSD BENEFITS

 If you don’t meet listing 7.08, then you can still win SSD benefits if you can’t work due to your severe symptoms.
 The SSA looks to the mental and physical symptoms that occur after a pulmonary embolism.
 Once they determine the impact of those symptoms, they will know your residual functional capacity (RFC).

-The SSA determines your RFC by reading your medical records and asking you questions about your ability to do certain tasks.
-For example, the SSA will look at how your symptoms impact your ability to do everyday tasks, such as sit, stand, and walk.
-They will also look at your fatigue and determine if you need to lay down during the workday.
+The SSA determines your RFC by reading your medical records.
+They also ask you questions about your ability to do certain tasks.
+For example, the SSA will look at how your symptoms impact your ability to do tasks, such as sit, stand, and walk.
+They will also look at your fatigue and determine if you need to lie down during the day.

 Additionally, the SSA will decide whether or not the impact of your pulmonary embolism effects you mentally.
-For example, does your pain impair your ability to concentrate.
-Or, if you have had a stroke, are you struggling to communicate?
+For example, does your pain make you unable to concentrate.
+Or, if you have a stroke, are you struggling to communicate?
 The SSA develops a RFC assessment to determine if you can work.
-Find out more about the Residual Functional Capacity assessment here.

-WHAT DOES CANNON DISABILITY DO TO HELP YOU WITH YOUR PULMONARY EMBOLISM CASE?
+WHAT WE DO TO HELP YOUR PULMONARY EMBOLISM CASE

 You do not have to obtain SSD benefits for a pulmonary embolism on your own.
-Cannon Disability Law can help file your disability application.
+Our law firm can help you file your SSD application.
 Also, we can help you through the stages of appeal during the SSA process.
 That way, you can focus on your health.
 Our attorneys and staff can:

-If you file your application for disability benefits online at Social Security’s website, then you only have 6 months to complete the application.
-You submit your application online.
-After that, the SSA sends you a summary of your application in the mail.
-In order for your application to be complete, you must sign the summary and mail it back to them.
+If you file your application for SSD benefits online at Social Security’s website, then you only have 6 months to complete it.
+After you submit your online application, the SSA sends you a summary of it in the mail.
+In order for your application to be complete, you must sign the summary and mail it back.
 Additionally, once you receive a denial from the SSA, you have 60 days to file an appeal of SSA’s decision.
-You must not fail to meet the 60 day time limit set by the SSA.
+You must file an appeal within the 60 day time limit set by the SSA.

 HIRE US FOR OUR YEARS OF EXPERIENCE

-If you want to learn more about Cannon Disability’s attorneys, then you can go to our About Us page.
-For example, Andria Summers can help you with your Medicare plan.
+If you want to learn about our attorneys, then you can review our About Us page.
+For example, Andria Summers can help you with your Medicare advantage plan.
 She has also won thousands of SSD cases.
-Dianna Cannon has been helping clients seeking benefits for thirty years.
-Brett Bunkall also has significant experience helping people obtain their SSI and SSD benefits.
+Dianna Cannon has been helping clients win SSD benefits for thirty years.
+Brett Bunkall also has years of experience helping people obtain their SSI and SSDI benefits.
 We are experts.
 You can trust us to help you win benefits.

 Likewise, if you need an appeal, we can help you do that too.
 There are also many forms you will need to fill out.
 But, don’t worry.
-If you have questions about these forms, we will answer them.
-You can learn more about SSA’s appeal forms here.
+If you have questions about these forms, then we will answer them.
+You can learn how to fill out SSA’s appeal forms.
 Call us for free today.

 The attorney fee has a cap or a limit.
-The SSA sets the limit of the attorney fee at 25% of the back benefit or the maximum attorney fee cap which is $7200.
+The SSA sets the limit of the attorney fee at 25% of the back benefit.
+Or, the maximum attorney fee cap.
 You pay whatever is less and only if you win.

 If there are costs in your case, then you pay those.
 But usually those costs are less than $100.
-Once we win your case, the attorney fee comes from your back benefit.
-But, to hire most lawyers, you have to pay upfront.
+Once we win your case, the attorney fee comes from your past due benefit.
+To hire most lawyers, you have to pay upfront.
 We don’t work like that.
 You don’t have a job.
 So, the only way to pay us, is for us to win your case.
 That is our goal.
 Call and see what we can do for you.

 WE WORK FOR YOU NO MATTER WHERE YOU LIVE